Your complete guide to (myofascial) trigger points

 The scientists have found:

-So, the way we find trigger points is to use the charts to see where to look, then examine looking for the tight muscle, tender lump and the shooting pain.
-In the next section we will show you the examination techniques, then show you where to look in the section on individual muscles and points.
+The way we find trigger points is to use the charts to see where to look, then examine looking for the tight muscle, tender lump and the shooting pain.
+In the next section we will show you the basic examination techniques, then show you specifically where to look in the section on individual muscles and points.

 Please note that later in this article we have a video of Dr Graeme demonstrating all the procedures.